 SEARCH UNIVERSITY LIBRARIES

 Welcome!
-This guide can be used by anyone with interest in Media Literacy, but is primarily for use by the Fulbright visiting scholars program at the READ center in the College of Education.
+This guide can be used by anyone with interest in Media Literacy, but is primarily for use by the Fulbright visiting scholars program at The Gerald H. Read Center for International and Intercultural Education in the College of Education, Health and Human Services.

 "Media Literacy is a 21st century approach to education.
 It provides a framework to access, analyze, evaluate, create and participate with messages in a variety of forms — from print to video to the Internet.
 Media literacy builds an understanding of the role of media in society as well as essential skills of inquiry and self-expression necessary for citizens of a democracy. " (Center for Media Literacy, 2020)